ryanjhermes/minneapolismugshots/README.md

 - **Human-like delays** between posts (8-15 seconds)
 - **Varied caption formats** with different emojis
 - **Reduced posting frequency** for sustainability
+- **Single posting mode** - Posts one inmate at a time instead of batches

 ## Why This Matters